SMACE: A New Method for the Interpretability of Composite Decision Systems: Introduction

-On the one hand, a number of additional challenges arise in this framework (see Section \ref{sec:challenges}).
-On the other hand, there is knowledge we can leverage: we know the decision policy and how the models are aggregated.
-It is worth exploiting this information instead of considering the whole system as a black-box and being completely model-agnostic.
-We present SMACE (\textit{Semi-Model-Agnostic Contextual Explainer}), a novel interpretability method for composite decision systems.
-The key idea of SMACE is to agglomerate individual model explanations in a manner similar to how the models themselves are agglomerated by decision rules.
-By making the appropriate assumptions (see Section \ref{sec:assumptions}), we can see a decision system as a decision tree where some nodes refer to machine learning models.
-We therefore combine an ad hoc method for the interpretability of decision trees, with post hoc methods for the machine learning components. \paragraph{Contributions.} The main contributions of this paper are \begin{itemize} \item The description of a new method, SMACE, for the interpretability of composite decision-making systems; \item The implementation of SMACE in Python package, available at \url{https://github.com/gianluigilopardo/smace}; \item The evaluation of SMACE \emph{vs} some popular methods showing that the latter perform poorly in our setting.
-A deeper evaluation is available on the SMACE repository, where the experiments are reproducible. \end{itemize} The rest of the paper is organized as follows.
-In Section \ref{sec:related} we briefly present some related work on both decision trees and post hoc methods for machine learning.
-Section \ref{sec:challenges} outlines the main challenges we want to address.
-In Section \ref{sec:smace} the mechanisms behind SMACE are explained step by step; an overview is given in Section \ref{sec:overview}.
-In Section \ref{sec:evaluation} we show an evaluation of our method compared to established post hoc solutions.
-Conclusions are finally drawn in Section \ref{sec:conclusion}.
+\paragraph{Contributions.} The main contributions of this paper are \begin{itemize} \item The description of a new method, SMACE, for the interpretability of composite decision-making systems; \item The Python implementation of SMACE, available as an open source package at \url{https://github.com/gianluigilopardo/smace}; \item The evaluation of SMACE \emph{vs} some popular methods showing that the latter perform poorly in our setting. \end{itemize} The rest of the paper is organized as follows.
+In Section~\ref{sec:related}, we briefly present some related work on both decision trees and \emph{post hoc} methods for machine learning.
+Section~\ref{sec:challenges} outlines the main challenges we want to address.
+In Section~\ref{sec:smace} the mechanisms behind SMACE are explained step by step; an overview is given in Section~\ref{sec:overview}.
+Finally, we provide an evaluation of our method compared to established \emph{post hoc} solutions in Section~\ref{sec:evaluation}, before concluding in Section~\ref{sec:conclusion}.